AvaProtocol/EigenLayer-AVS/README.md

 ### Run OAK AVS on Holesky testnet

-Download oak-avs from the Github release, for compile for yourself.
+Download the latest release from https://github.com/OAK-Foundation/avs-mvp/releases for your platform.
+You can compile for yourself by simply running `go build` at the root level.

 First, Generate OAK AVS config file.
 You can put it anywhere.
 Example `config/operator.yaml` with below content